devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: ns not found in case ips is being injected in cluster (in global config) (#4844)
 - fix: helm deployments stucked in queued for devtron apps (#4842)
 - fix: panic on re-trigger ci if pod deleted on BuildTriggerObject (#4826)
 - fix: hide ldap creds in in get req (#4788)